Blog » Living Guide » British Class System: Explore The Social Strata

 A class system categorises people into different social classes based on wealth, occupation, education, and prestige.
 The class system is utilised directly or indirectly across the world by societies, and each place might have a different variation of it.
 The class system does not include political or religious beliefs, and the hierarchy is solely based on social and economic factors.
 Placing the class system as a boon or a bane is entirely individualistic as some people might perceive it as a ladder to success while others might condemn the differentiation.
 Among many countries, Britain is also observed to have British class system and the blog below talks more about it.

-History Of The Class System
+History Of The Class System:

 The class system is not something that emerged yesterday but is a culmination of decades.
 It is hard to pinpoint the exact root of the class system, but nonetheless, it has existed through different eras.
-During the middle ages, Europe was dominated by a ruling monarch or a noble class and down the ladder were every other class.
+During the Middle Ages, Europe was dominated by a ruling monarch or a noble class and down the ladder were every other class.
 It was known as the Estates system and was categorized per birthright and land ownership.

 Later during the industrial revolution, the rise of industries and various new labour developments led to a new class called the capitalist class.
 These used to be at the top of the ladder from the wealth and social power achieved by large industries and production.
 The labour class also came into being, which included factory workers.

-During the 19th and 20th centuries, ideologies from Karl Marx bought about a wave of different understandings and the conflicts that could arise from it.
-This also helped the British class system in the 20th-century change due to social reforms that aimed to bring about justice and equality among the classes.
+During the 19th and 20th centuries, ideologies from Karl Marx brought about a wave of different understandings and the conflicts that could arise from it.
+This also helped the British class system in the 20th century change due to social reforms that aimed to bring about justice and equality among the classes.
 The modern class system still persists; however, it is much more fluid and complex than it used to be.
 Some ulterior factors like gender and race, unfortunately, do play a role in determining class in some areas.

 What Is The British Class System?